 If you just want to quickly peek at the Leica Monovid at Amazon, you can click (tap) this link.

 To skip ahead to a particular section of this review, click (tap) a link in the box below.
 Otherwise, you can just keep scrolling (swiping) and reading.

 What Do I Get If I Buy a Leica 8×20 Monovid?

 With some monocular purchases, you will just get the optical instrument itself.
 But with this Leica model, you get more.

 In addition to the Monovid roof prism tube, you get a close focus lens, an eyepiece cover, and a leather carrying case with a belt loop.

 You also have a choice between the black model and the red edition.

-With the close focus lens, you can easily see objects like insects and flowers as close as 10 to 12 inches.
+With the close focus accessory lens, you can easily see objects like insects and flowers as close as 10 to 12 inches.
 (Without this lens, close focus is about 6 feet.)
 You screw the lens onto the front of the Monovid tube to get this macro effect.
-The leather case accessory make the perfect place to store this lens when you don’t need it.
+The leather case accessory makes the perfect place to store this close focusing lens when you don’t need it.

 What Are the Specifications of the Leica 8×20 Monovid Monocular?

 You can tell from the name of this Monovid that the magnification power is 8x.
 That is, it will show your target 8 times as large as normal.
 This is on the strong side for a monocular.
 It might take some practice to learn how to hold the unit still enough to zero in on an object.
 Holding it with two hands, if possible, will help in most cases.